01 of 07

 Remember to consider roadbed and benchwork when calculating height.
 The portals made here were made 1/2" taller so that they could be fastened to the sides of the subroadbed.

 Once you've located the apex, measure down one half the diameter of the bit to mark the center.
 For the 1 5/8" bit, this is 13/16".
-Line the drill bit up with this point and drill your hole.
+Line the drill bit up to this point and drill your hole.
 Drill from the front of the portal to the back.
 If the back of the wood is torn up by the bit (it probably will be) it won't be seen.
 Drill completely through the wood.Continue to 3 of 7 below.

 03 of 07